cicadaenjoyer/cicadaenjoyer/README.md

         misc: [".NET", "Agile Work Methodology", "Scrum Software Development"] },
     favGames: ["Final Fantasy IX", "SMT: Strange Journey", "Dragon Quest XI"],
-    wiseAdvice: "When you're feeling frustrated by a bug, keep in mind that the very first combo system in a fighting game came from one" };
+    funFact: "The first combo system in a fighting game was thanks in due to a bug for the game Street Fighter 2"
+};
 ```